0xLuigi/sql-metamask-id-viewer/README.md

 ![SQLite](images/SQLite.png)

-You can find your :point_up: SQLite file in the same folder as the MetaMask vault data.
+You can find your ☝️ SQLite file in the same folder as the MetaMask vault data, specifically in the idb folder.

 How to find MetaMask :fox_face: Vault Data in computer’s files: https://community.metamask.io/t/metamask-blank-screen-on-firefox-but-no-seed/12971/32